valda-z/IaaC/02-balancedvm/README.md

-# Balanced set of VM deployment with PostgreSQL
+# Balanced set of VMs with PostgreSQL

 Deploying set of VMs with load balancer, VMs will be installed automatically by extension script.